| Category | Rate / Amount | What It Means for Luxury Buyers |

 Secondary Residence

 Vacation homes, second homes, or short-term rentals.
+Applies to most Deer Valley purchases.

 Taxable Value: 100% of Market Value